 The VCU School of Social Work Office of Student Success embraces a holistic approach to supporting students from the moment they express interest in the School of Social Work to long after they’ve graduated.
 Whether working with a prospective student or one just weeks away from Commencement, we believe in the power of individualized support and attention.
-As students transition into our school, as they work to excel and make a difference and as they connect with their peers and their communities, they’ll encounter student success advisers and mentors along their journey who will help light the path.
+As students transition into our school, as they work to excel and make a difference and as they connect with their peers and their communities, they’ll encounter student success advisers, administrators and mentors along their journey who will help light the path.

 To access the VCU School of Social Work Student Policy Handbook, the Technical Standards and Essential Functions for Social Work Students or other programmatic documents or forms, check out the School of Social Work document and forms archive on the student resource site.